hdjarv/markdown-service/README.md

 The input is sent using a HTTP POST request (to path `/markdown`) with the input in the request body.
 The output is sent back in the response body.

-This software uses the [marked](https://www.npmjs.org/package/marked) node.js library to to the markdown to html conversion.
+This software uses the [marked](https://www.npmjs.org/package/marked) node.js library to do the markdown to html conversion.
 Thus the capabilities of the conversion depends on that library.
 It is used with default options.

 ### Example usage